opentok/OpenTok-PHP-SDK/DEVELOPING.md

 ### Building docs

 Install [PhpDocumentor](https://docs.phpdoc.org/).
+Add it to the project root directory.
 Then run `php phpDocumentor.phar --config phpdoc.dist.xml`.

+The current reference docs were built with PhpDocumentor 3.3.0.

 ### Releasing